cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

 #### Communication

-QICore defines the [Communication](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-communication.html) profile to represent communications with or about the patient.
-By default, Communication resources in QICore are characterized by the `reasonCode` element.
+QICore defines the [Communication](https://hl7.org/fhir/us/qicore/STU5.0.0/StructureDefinition-qicore-communication.html) profile to represent communications with or about the patient.
+By default, Communication resources in QICore are characterized by the `topic` element.

 ```cql
 define "Macular Edema Absence Communicated":